popgenDK/courses/summer2023/README.md

 For Exercise of lecture IV and lecture V, we have to first copy the prepared notebook to our own Jupyter folder.

-Please open jupyter, arbitrarily create (click `New`) a Calysto Bash Notebook, or start a terminal, and run following commands:
+Please open jupyter, create (click `New`) a Calysto Bash Notebook, or start a terminal, and run following commands:

 ```bash
 # Exercise for lecture IV